Protecting your privacy – we’re in it together!

 - requiring third parties given access to your personal information to protect, secure and appropriately dispose your personal information.

 The safeguards employed by us to protect your personal information depend on the sensitivity, amount, distribution, format, and storage of the personal information.

 Although technologies can make it easier for fraud to occur, we employ around-the-clock monitoring systems and controls to help detect and prevent fraudulent activity.
 We also build fraud prevention measures into our due diligence processes and regularly update our fraud detection/prevention methods.

 While we take precautions to help protect your personal information from loss, theft, alteration, or misuse, no system or security measure is completely secure.
-Any transmission of your personal information is at your own risk and we expect that you will use appropriate measures to protect your personal information as well.
+Any transmission of your personal information is at your own risk and we expect that you will use appropriate measures to protect your own personal information.